-Many historians are quick to assume that Theodore Roosevelt was our most gun-savvy Chief Executive, but Thomas Jefferson gives TR a run for his money in that race.
+Thomas Jefferson Many historians are quick to assume that Theodore Roosevelt was our most gun-savvy Chief Executive, but Thomas Jefferson gives TR a run for his money in that race.
 Jefferson not only wrote extensively on his fondness for shooting—he enjoyed both target shooting as well as hunting—but he also wrote a great deal on the rights of citizens to possess arms.
 He was a proponent of firearms education among the young and believed that even 10-year-olds would benefit from knowledge and proficiency in the use of firearms.
 He was a strong advocate of personal firearms ownership and authored the provision in the Virginia Constitution that stated: “No freeman shall ever be debarred the use of arms,” a sentiment that he championed again in 1791 during the drafting of the Bill of Rights.
 Often called a renaissance man, you can add “Father of the Industrial Revolution” to his long list of accomplishments.

 In 1785, while serving as Minister to France, he wrote to John Jay (then serving as U.S. Secretary of Foreign Affairs) that he had met with a French gunmaker named Honoré Blanc (1736–1801) and Blanc had demonstrated how guns could be made via the manufacturing of identical parts.
 Jefferson worked tirelessly to interest American gun manufacturers in this method of production and eventually won over Eli Whitney who developed the first factory to delve into what we know today as mass production, or the American Method of Manufacturing.

-If you are to believe the various (and notoriously inaccurate) newspaper accounts of the day, Andrew Jackson participated in over 100 duels during his lifetime.
+Andrew Jackson If you are to believe the various (and notoriously inaccurate) newspaper accounts of the day, Andrew Jackson participated in over 100 duels during his lifetime.
 However he is only known to have killed one man in a duel, Charles Dickinson, in 1806.
 He shot Dickinson dead although he, himself, had been shot in the center of the chest, perilously close to the heart, and carried the bullet around with him for the rest of his life.
 Among the numerous sets of dueling pistols and shotguns associated with Old Hickory, his most treasured possession was the brace of pistols passed on to him that had been the property of Lafayette and Washington.

 Aside from sowing the seeds of what would become the Industrial Revolution, Jefferson loved to collect and shoot guns.
 His day books and accounts record numerous purchases and expenditures for repairs for some of the numerous arms in his personal collection.
-In the collection of the Smithsonian Intuition’s National Museum of American History is perhaps one of the more bizarre Presidential firearms, a North African jezail presented to Thomas Jefferson by Sidi Suleiman Melli Melli, an emissary of the Bey of Tunis in 1805.
+In the collection of the Smithsonian Institution’s National Museum of American History is perhaps one of the more bizarre Presidential firearms, a North African jezail presented to Thomas Jefferson by Sidi Suleiman Melli Melli, an emissary of the Bey of Tunis in 1805.

-Folksy stories abound about the homespun humor of Abraham Lincoln and his “meddling” in the affairs of the War Department during the Civil War.
+Abraham Lincoln Folksy stories abound about the homespun humor of Abraham Lincoln and his “meddling” in the affairs of the War Department during the Civil War.
 As quaint as some of these stories are, some bear quite a bit of truth to them, such as the time in August of 1863, just weeks after the Battle of Gettysburg, Lincoln met with Christopher Spencer on the south lawn of the White House and field tested the Spencer Rifle (photo by Hugh Talman, National Museum of American History).

 Shooting at a plank of wood hastily set up as a target, both Lincoln and Spencer fired a full magazine each.
 Spencer recalled that the President was an excellent shot and that he had hoped he was able to reverse Lincoln’s previously held poor opinion of the rifle which stemmed from an earlier test where the president had attempted to fire two separate specimens of Spencer’s invention, only to have them both fail to function.